davidnwobi/PotentialFlow/README.md

 The boundary conditions are:
 - The flow velocity normal to the body must be zero
-- The Kutta-Joukowski condition must be satisfied
+- The Kutta condition must be satisfied

 With these boundary conditions, the strengths of each panel can be calculated.
-The main difference between the source panel method and the vortex panel method is the boundary condition.
-The source panel method satisfies the first boundary condition but cannot enforce the second.
-Hence, it can only model non-lifting flow.

-On the other hand, The vortex panel method is able to enforce both boundary conditions.

-As a final note, there was a lot of math behind this.
-Most of the functions are just equations from the math.
-I would really recommend watching [JoshTheEngineer](https://www.youtube.com/channel/UC2csW4DZ8TtjzUtCrG4K3DQ)'s videos on the subject.
-They are very well explained and easy to follow.

 ## Usage
 THe first thing you need to do is setup the geometry of the body.
 How you intend to do this is up to you, but you must provide a numpy array of x and y coordinates.

+For the rest of this demontration, the NACA 2412 airfoil at an angle of attack of 6 degrees is used.
+The airfoil was generated using XFOIL.
 ```python

 import numpy as np